BountyThaBoy/Discord-QR-Scam-bot/README.md

 </p>

-You may need to update/change the chrome driver (https://chromedriver.chromium.org/downloads) Need to turn on discord bot Server Member Intends
+You may need to update/change the chrome driver (https://chromedriver.chromium.org/downloads)

+you Need to turn on discord bot Server Member Intends

 How To Use :
 1. Start RequirementsInstaller.bat